-- 1. The idea in using the list is that every triangle is a success to start, and then certain holes in the list become more challenging to make. - 2.
+- 1. The idea in using the list is that every triangle students build is a success, and then certain holes in the list become more challenging to make. - 2.
 There are two excellent ways to challenge students who successfully make all the triangles from 1 to 20.
 First, ask them if they can make a larger number, say, 31. - 3.
-Second, challenge them to make a much larger triangle, and show you how they can correctly add all the pieces inside it. - 4.
-For today, by "triangle" we mean triangles made out of pattern blocks with no empty spaces inside.
+Second, challenge them to make a much larger triangle, and show you how they can correctly add all the pieces inside it.
+(See below for student work.) - 4.
+For today, "triangle" means triangles made out of Upscale Pattern Blocks with no empty spaces inside.
 Alternative definitions may pop up from students.
 Let them know that for today, we just mean triangles of this type. - 5.
-For young students, you can just go from 1 to 10 instead of 1 to 20, and not require writing equations for each triangle.
+For young students, you can just go from 1 to 10 instead of 1 to 20, and not require writing equations for each triangle. - 6.
+Additional challenges can make use of the larger and smaller Upscale pattern blocks explicitly.
+For example, can you make a triangle that uses all 3 sizes of triangle?(See below for a way to do this with just 5 blocks.)